 - 6.1.1 Ashdown Forest has been a popular place for recreation and natural resources since the Common Lands Regulation (Ashdown Forest) Provisional Order Confirmation Act of 1885, and before.
 It is now the largest free public access open space in the South East.
 As such it is a vital resource that contributes exceptional value to the quality of life of residents in East and West Sussex and beyond. - 6.1.2 However, it is also home to approximately 2.1% and 1.1% of the UK's population of breeding Dartford warbler and nightjar, respectively.
 Woodlark is also present in qualifying numbers but is not listed as a qualifying feature of the SPA.
 Disturbance is expected to affect the SPA more than the SAC.
 The findings of the visitor survey in 2008 found that Ashdown Forest attracts upwards of 1.3 million visitors each year.
 It also found that 60% of people interviewed during the survey visited for the primary purpose of walking the dog, while a further 30% visited to go for a walk.
-Many visitors to the Forest originate from the surrounding area, and increases in the number of homes around the Forest may compound the effects of disturbance from recreation of these birds of European importance. - 6.1.3 Murison et al. (2007) note that animals often react to human disturbance as a form of predation risk (see also Frid & Dill, 2002).
+Many visitors to the Forest originate from the surrounding area, and increases in the number of homes around the Forest may compound the effects of disturbance from recreation of these birds of European importance. - 6.1.3 Murison et al. (2007) note that animals often react to human disturbance as a form of predation risk.
 Such a response can include elevated heart rate, heightened defensive behaviour, including evasive measures with associated energy expenditure, and the avoidance of high risk areas (Murison et al. (2007), Liley & Sutherland (2007)).
-It is possible, therefore, that high levels of human activity in important nature conservation areas changes the behaviour of animals to such a degree that conservation priorities become compromised.
-This may be elicited through, for example, reduced breeding success, increased predation or exposure of nests, eggs or young to trampling and the elements (Liley & Sutherland, 2007).
-Meanwhile, it has been observed that the removal of human disturbance effects could result in an increase of between 13% and 48% in the breeding population of woodlark over 16 heathland sites (Mallord (2005), quoted in Underhill-Day & Liley (2007)). - 6.1.4 Liley and Clarke (2003), following field studies into the population density of nightjar on 36 patches of heathland in Dorset, demonstrated that patches surrounded by higher levels of development supported smaller populations of nightjar.
-The types of effects associated with urbanisation that they identified as relevant in this respect included human disturbance, light pollution, predation from natural predators and domestic pets (as well as corvids, foxes Vulpes vulpes, and hedgehogs Erinaceus europaeus), and habitat change.
-In the face of these challenges, conservation officers and managers of open access land need to consider a number of responses to balance the effects of human disturbance and urbanisation with requirements for access to recreation.
+High levels of human activity in important nature conservation areas might then change the behaviour of animals to such a degree that conservation priorities become compromised.
+This may result from reduced breeding success, increased predation or exposure of nests, eggs or young to trampling and the elements (Liley & Sutherland, 2007).
+Meanwhile, it has been observed that the removal of human disturbance effects could result in an increase of between 13% and 48% in the breeding population of woodlark over 16 heathland sites (Mallord (2005). - 6.1.4 Liley and Clarke (2003), following field studies into the population density of nightjar on 36 patches of heathland in Dorset, demonstrated that patches surrounded by higher levels of development supported smaller populations of nightjar.
+Effects associated with urbanisation identified as relevant in this respect included human disturbance, light pollution, predation from natural predators and domestic pets (as well as corvids, foxes Vulpes vulpes, and hedgehogs Erinaceus europaeus), and habitat change.
+Faced with these challenges, conservation officers and managers of open access land need to consider a number of responses to balance the effects of human disturbance and urbanisation with requirements for access to recreation.